sm00thy/factorial_iteration_recursion/README.md

-Simple app showing factorial by recursion and iteration
+Simple app calculating factorial by recursion and iteration